Homerton and the PGCE

 Visit us

-If you are coming to Cambridge you are welcome to visit the College site, to look around our beautiful buildings and grounds, meet staff and students, and even try out The Griffin bar or the Dining Hall.
+If you are coming to Cambridge you are welcome to visit the College site, to look around our beautiful buildings and grounds, meet staff and students, and even try out the Griffin bar or the Dining Hall.
+There are self-guided tours available at the Porters’ Lodge.

-Please contact the Postgraduate Tutor, Dr Melanie Keene, or our Tutorial Office, if you would like to look around, to meet someone to talk to about College life, or if you have any other questions.
+Please contact Dr Mary Boyle, the Postgraduate Admissions Tutor, or our Tutorial Office, if you would like to look around, to meet someone to talk to about College life, or if you have any other questions.

 Homerton also participates in the University’s Postgraduate Open Days.